Highlights of the 2 day Short Inca Trail to Machu Picchu?

 Times are approximately and depends on your fitness.
 Permits need to be booked way in advance!

-All of these top operators are based in Peru, so they will have more first hand knowledge of the local conditions, the best itineraries for a trek they are selling, how to purchase and co-ordinate all of the services to provide a seamless trek free of worry and the money you spend stays in Peru.
+All of these top operators are based in Peru, so they will have more first hand knowledge of the local conditions, the best itineraries for a trek they are selling, and how to purchase and co-ordinate all of the services to provide a seamless stress free adventure in Peru.
 It helps sustain the peruvian economy and create jobs for Peruvians.
 All these companies also offer alternative treks to Machu Picchu, as well as various other tours around Cusco and beyond.